CapricanDRJ/HadesStarCommunityData/docs/corp/c4293f281cc7b1b07b39d9f146cf1dc843b7e22cdb34d9ab8762b07f5db3e276/index.md

 ```
 ws focused on learning, still a lot to learn so we don't worry Farm o
-ur opponent we just want to play a little}
+ur opponent we just want to play a little
 ```
 ### Whitestar Bonus ❌